-We understand that having all your systems communicate seamlessly with each other is critical when you’re running a business.
+We understand that having all your systems communicate seamlessly with each other is critical when you’re running a training management company.

 Time is tight and few people have time to sit around and manually move information from one system to the other (something that would pretty much be a full-time job for most successful businesses).

 Integrations within business applications help keep things streamlined in a few different ways.
 For starters, they eliminate the need to do repetitive tasks manually.
 These are often things that happen frequently enough that doing them manually creates a bottleneck in your process (which eats up both time and money).